‘I trusted the President’: Jan. 6 rioters in their own words

 “It is my belief that America is presently in an ‘Information War.’
 This so-called ‘war’ that I spoke of, using my first amendment rights, is a war that is not fought with weapons, but with words, ideas, constructs and opinions.”

-— Jenna Ryan, of Frisco, Texas, in a letter to the court.
+—Jenna Ryan, of Frisco, Texas, in a letter to the court.
 Ryan received 60 days in jail after posting online that “I have blonde hair white skin a great job a great future and I’m not going to jail.”
 She told NBC News in an interview published this week that she was being scapegoated “like the Jews in Germany.”

 “My conservative creed still remains the same.
 However, the system of governance, a constitutional republic, and the processes in place for deciding who sits in the Oval Office behind the Resolute Desk transcends any one candidate or party.
 That peaceful transfer of power and the method set out for achieving it are worthy of protection.
 My message to fellow conservatives, or any American dissenting with the current administration, is that we must continue our work within the confines of the system and condemn the actions on January 6th as atrocious.”